abiel-lozano/Study-Bot/Documentation/studyBot.md

 **Color Identification:** `colorID()`

-This function uses [OpenCV](https://opencv.org/) to detect objects that match any of the predefined color ranges.
-It will look for objects for one second, and if it finds any, it will add to the `objects` variable what it has found.
+This function uses [OpenCV](https://opencv.org/) to detect objects that fit into the predefined color ranges.
+It will look for objects for one second, and if it finds any match, it will add it to the object list.
 If it doesn't find anything, the variable will contain the default message, set at the start of the function.

 For each of the objects you wish to identify, set a lower and upper bound with the lightest and darkest values for the color of the object in the **HSV color space**.
 You may use a color picker tool to obtain these values.
 Consider that the effectiveness of these values will depend on the lighting conditions of the environment, color accuracy of the camera, white balance, and other factors.